michaelobi99/michaelobi99/README.md

 ### Hi there 👋, my name is Michael.
-I am a software engineer with a keen interest in data compression, artificial intelligence and high performance computing.
+I am a software engineer interested in data compression, artificial intelligence and high performance computing.

 - 🔭 I’m currently working on a file archiver/compressor.
 - 🌱 I’m currently learning data compression.